ManudattaG/my_python_project/README.md

 * Python 3.x
 * Python IDE (IDLE, PyCharm, Spyder etc..)
-* Amazon Web Services
+* Amazon Web Services (Optional)

 My contribution and learning towards Python programming language will always be updated in my GitHub profile.

-## NOTE : Any suggestions or issues related to the project are welcome.
+### NOTE : Any suggestions or issues related to the project are welcome.
 Please open an issue to discuss on the changes.